viiinzzz/viiinzzz.github.io/RandomThink/GPT-thecow.md

 <kbd>0$</kbd> Ouch, why being so rude ?

 <kbd>BigGPT</kbd> The starter plan is 25 bucks a month.
-Subscribe in one click and you never fear blankpage again.
+Subscribe in one click and you never fear blank page again.

 <kbd>0$</kbd> OK, that's appealing, but...